-Effective Date Possibilities
+Effective Date Possibilities.
 Taxpayers are faced with a smorgasbord of choices of whether, and how, to make a CFC Group election for periods after the effective date of the TCJA and before the finalization of the 2020 Proposed Regulations.
-The provision in the Final Regulations mandating the application of §163(j) to CFCs applies to a CFC's taxable year beginning after a 60-day period following the publication of the Final Regulations in the Federal Register; however, a taxpayer may apply the Final Regulations to 2018, 2019, and 2020 periods so long as the taxpayer and its related parties apply them consistently.
-The 2020 Proposed Regulations apply to a CFC's taxable year beginning after a 60day period following publication of these regulations as final regulations in the Federal Register.
-However, if a taxpayer elects to apply the Final Regulations to the 2018-2020 period, the taxpayer may rely on the provisions in the 2020 Proposed Regulations involving CFCs for those same taxable years so long as the taxpayer and its related parties apply them consistently.
-If the taxpayer does not elect to apply the Final Regulations retroactively, then the taxpayer may still choose to apply the provisions in the 2020 Proposed Regulations involving CFCs beginning in 2021 until these proposed regulations are finalized, so long as they are applied consistently for each year.
+The provision in the Final Regulations mandating the application of Code § 163(j) to CFCs applies to a CFC's taxable year beginning after a 60-day period following the publication of the Final Regulations in the Federal Register; however, a taxpayer may apply the Final Regulations to 2018, 2019 and 2020 periods so long as the taxpayer and its related parties apply them consistently.
+The 2020 Proposed Regulations apply to a CFC's taxable year beginning after a 60-day period following publication of these regulations to the 2018-2020 period, the taxpayer may rely on the provisions in the 2020 Proposed Regulations involving CFCs for those same taxable years so long as the taxpayer and its related parties apply the provisions in the 2020 Proposed Regulations retroactively, then the taxpayer may still choose to apply the provisions in the 2020 Proposed Regulations involving CFCs beginning in 2021 until these proposed regulations are finalized, so long as they are applied consistently for each year.
 Finally, if the taxpayer does not elect to apply the Final Regulations retroactively, the taxpayer may rely on the 2018 Proposed Regulations for the 2018-2020 period so long as they are applied consistently.

-For example, assume a U.S. shareholder has several CFCs, all of which have a calendar tax year.
+For example, assume a US shareholder has several CFCs, all of which have a calendar tax year.
 The Final Regulations would not be effective until January 1, 2021.
-The parties would have at least the following options for applying §163(j) to the CFCs:
+The parties would have at least the following options for applying Code § 163(j) to the CFCs:

-- 1. Apply §163(j) to CFCs for the period beginning in 2018 and until the 2020 Proposed Regulations are finalized, pursuant to the Final Regulations and the 2020 Proposed Regulations; - 2.
-Apply §163(j) to CFCs for the 2018-2020 period pursuant to the 2018 Proposed Regulations,
+- 1. Apply Code § 163(j) to CFCs for the period beginning in 2018 and until the 2020 Proposed Regulations are finalized, pursuant to the Final Regulations and the 2020 Proposed Regulations; - Apply Code § 163(j) to CFCs for the 2018-2020 period pursuant to the 2018 Proposed Regulations, and then pursuant to the Final Regulations and the 2020 Proposed Regulations for the period beginning in 2021 and until the 2020 Proposed Regulations are finalized;69 or - 3.
+Choose not to apply either the Final Regulations or the 2018 Proposed Regulations for the 2018-2020 period and rely solely on a reasonable position under the statute and legislative history that Code § 163(j) does not apply to CFCs in 2018, 2019 or 2020, and apply the Final Regulations (either with or without the 2020 Proposed Regulations) starting in 2021.70

-&lt;sup>68 The 2020 Proposed Regulations revise and re-propose the provisions in the 2018 Proposed Regulations relating to the application of §163(j) to CFCs with ECI, but make a helpful change by taking into account only income and activities associated with ECI rather than the CFCs entire income and activities.
-Prop.
-Reg. §1.163(j)-8.